a beginner's guide

 Every line above except one is doing the model's job for it.

-With earlier models, good prompting meant more instruction: step-by-step procedures, output checklists, role-play framing, “think step by step.”
-Those instructions filled in what the model couldn't figure out on its own.
+Older models needed more instruction: step-by-step lists, output checklists, role-play, and tricks like “think step by step.”
+All of that filled in what the model couldn't work out on its own.

-tap any to expand — the navy lines are copy-paste
+tap any to expand — the navy lines are ready to copy and paste

 It does better when it knows what you're trying to do.